awsdocs/ec2-image-builder-user-guide/doc_source/toe-action-modules.md

 inputs:
     - source: C:\myfolder\*
       destination: s3://mybucket/path/to/
+      expectedBucketOwner: 123456789022
 ```

-**Input example: copy all files and folders recursively from a local folder to S3 bucket **
+**Input example: copy all files and folders recursively from a local folder to an Amazon S3 bucket**

-The following example shows how to copy all files and folders recursively from a local folder to an Amazon S3 bucket with **KeyPrefix**\.
+The following example shows how to copy all files and folders recursively from a local folder to an Amazon S3 bucket with key prefix\.

 ```
 name: MyS3UploadFolder